ninewise/dissertation/frag-gene-scan/chapter.md

  Matthews Correlation C.       62.58%    46.79%    62.58%    72.49%
  Speed (bp/s)                    936K      9.6K     2088K      417K

- Table: Performance metrics on the gene predictions of FragGeneScan (FGS), FragGeneScan+ (FGS+), FragGeneScanRs (FGSrs) and Prodigal on the complete genome of *Geobacter anodireducens* strain SD-1.
+ Table: Performance metrics on the gene predictions of FGS, FGS+, FGSrs and Prodigal on the complete genome of *Geobacter anodireducens* strain SD-1.
 The processing speed is calculated as the length of the genome in base pairs over the average execution time of 5 runs.\label{table:fgs-metrics}

 Prodigal is by far the best included gene predictor for complete genomes.
-FragGeneScan and FragGeneScanRs obviously have the same results and score especially more false positives, which impacts its specificity.
+FGS and FGSrs obviously have the same results and score especially more false positives, which impacts its specificity.
 Still, it is more than twice as fast as Prodigal (and 5 times faster for FGSrs).
-FragGeneScan+ is far worse in both quality of results and speed.
+FGS+ is far worse in both quality of results and speed.